BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

+* **The Messenger**

-**The Messenger --** At the start of the game, secretly note down which of your models is the messenger (this may not be a **Hero**) — they must survive the game.
+At the start of the game, secretly note down which of your models is the messenger (this may not be a **Hero**) — they must survive the game.
 It is important to not reveal if your opponent has killed your messenger during the game, so as not to hand the advantage over to your opponent.
 The idea of this Scenario is to try to bluff your opponent into thinking that someone who is not your messenger is, so that they kill them instead of the real messenger.

 ![](../media/scenarios/battle_companies/kill_the_messenger.jpg)

 ---

 ## THE WOLVES ATTACK

-*Two rival Battle Companies have become embroiled in a skirmish, both trying to gain the upper hand.
-Yet the sound of battle has drawn other dangers to the fray, and the baying of wolves can now be heard growing ever closer.
-Bitter rivals must now become makeshift allies, as only by working together can both companies hope to survive.*

 For this Scenario, you will need 24 Fell Wargs in addition to both player's Battle Companies.